Mayor Erin E. Stewart, the New Britain Department of Public Works

 The bee will be auctioned off at the end of the Project and placed at the location of the purchaser’s choosing.
 For tax purposes, Bee Enthusiasts can deduct the full $2,000.

-- Late Spring, 2018: Delivery of the bees and the opening of the Beehive where the bees will be stored and painted.
+Spring, 2019: Delivery of the bees and the opening of the Beehive where the bees will be stored and painted.

-- Early Summer, 2018: Installation of the bees and Bees Across New Britain Celebration!
+Summer, 2019: Installation of the bees and Bees Across New Britain Celebration!

-- Late Fall, 2018: Bees Across New Britain Final Celebration and Auction.
-Relocation of the “Bee Enthusiast” bees.
+Late Summer, 2019: Relocation of the “Bee Enthusiast” bees.
 For the “Beekeepers” the fun continues, for the purchasers of bees it begins.